As an Amazon Associate I earn from qualifying purchases.

 While they are a bit of a special breed, many people who are into thrifting can get the same rush by visiting eBay stores.
-If you can find eBay stores that routinely sell their items on auction it gives you the ability snipe eBay auctions and pay about the same you would at any local thrift stores.
+If you can find eBay stores that routinely sell their items on auction it gives you the ability snipe eBay auctions and pay about the same as you would at any local thrift store.

 We’ve written extensively about the best eBay stores for clothes and designer handbags but the “best” eBay stores are not necessarily the biggest.

 The biggest eBay stores that are comparable to thrift stores are, unsurprisingly, run by thrift stores.
 Goodwill’s eBay stores are some of the best and most interesting eBay stores online as they are not trying to squeeze every penny out of their items.
 They typically start rare or unusual items on auction at $9.99 and let them go from there.

 So if you’re looking for the best eBay thrift stores, check out the following options run by Goodwill: